Top 12 Nursing Attendant Skills to Put on Your Resume

 1. CPR Certified

-CPR Certified indicates that a Nursing Attendant has successfully completed training and demonstrated proficiency in Cardiopulmonary Resuscitation (CPR), a life-saving technique used in emergencies when someone's breathing or heartbeat has stopped.
+CPR Certified indicates that a Nursing Attendant has completed training and demonstrated proficiency in cardiopulmonary resuscitation, a life-saving response when breathing or heartbeat stops.

 Why It's Important